England routs Panama 6-1 with Kane hat-trick

 Southgate’s task now will be to keep his young charges’ feet on the ground, and guard against complacency whomever they face next from Group H’s quartet of Japan, Senegal, Poland and Colombia.

-Additional reporting by Mark Gleeson, Ossian Shine, Simon Evans, editing by Mitch Phillips
+Additional reporting by Mark Gleeson, Ossian Shine, Simon Evans, editing by Julien Pretot